 Leaving Rieti today you will get to know a part of the Via Salaria (the Salt Road) which connected in Roman times the Tyrrhenian coast with the Adriatic coast.
 Along the way, you will come across the pretty medieval village of Ornaro Alto and the characteristic medieval village of Poggio San Lorenzo.
 The name of this village probably derives from the 4th century when Sant’ Emidio stopped here to preach about the martyrdom of San Lorenzo (Saint Lawrence).
 Sant’Emidio’s words made such a mark on the people that they decided to rename their village.
 The village centre and the town walls date back to the Roman period.
 You stay in a Holiday farm ‘agriturismo’ with a restaurant and swimming pool

-Overnight stay with breakfast and dinner at Poggio San Lorenzo
+Overnight stay with breakfast in Poggio San Lorenzo

 Distance:21,7 km /13,5 mi